HTC 7 Surround

 The HTC 7 Surround (also known as the HTC Surround and HTC T8788) is a smartphone created by HTC running on the Windows Phone 7 operating system.
 The HTC Surround launched on November 8, 2010 on AT&T.

 History

 Release

 The Surround was released on November 8, 2010.
-Initial sales data has not been reported yet.
+Initial sales data has not been reported.

 Features

 The HTC Surround, like its European cousin, the HTC Mozart, was one of the first phones to use the Windows Phone 7 OS.
 Its main feature is its slide-out speaker, which also reveals a kick stand.
 It is based on the Nexus One.

 Screen and input

 The HTC Surround uses a modest 3.8 inch WVGA LCD touchscreen with a resolution of 480 x 800 pixels.
 It can produce up to 16 million colors.
 The display is designed to be used with a bare finger or multiple fingers at one time for multi-touch sensing.

 The Surround has 6 hardware buttons: 3 physical and 3 touch.
 It has a dedicated power button, camera button, and a volume rocker.
 The device also has a back button, a home button and a search button.
 The back button takes the user back to the previous application or screen.
 The home button brings the user to the home screen.
 The search button opens up a Bing search screen.

 The device contains a GPS chip to show the location of the phone, a proximity sensor to turn the screen off during phone calls so that the face doesn't accidentally click the screen, a G-sensor, an ambient light sensor to dim the light in dark rooms and increase the brightness in direct sunlight, and a digital compass.